beckphoem/beckphoem.github.io/private/essential-engllish-word/essential-english-word-6/eew-6-6.md

 ![](eew-6-6/24.png)

+## Sentences of story

+Amazing Komodo Dragons

+Once, a British gazette had an unusual story.

+Scientists at a zoo made a discovery about komodo dragons.

+Komodo dragons are giant lizards that grow up to two and a half meters long.

+A female lizard at the zoo had babies.

+However, it had never been around a male lizard in its entire life.

+After the scientists publicized their discovery, many people thought it was fictitious.

+But it was true.

+It was discovered that female komodo dragons can have babies without the help of their male counterparts.

+This contradicts what scientists know about how most animals have babies.

+In most cases, there are many things that can obstruct this type of reproduction.

+For example, adult males and females carry different genes needed to make an embryo.

+If the genes are homogeneous, the babies are weaker and have genetic problems.

+Over time, the weakened species dies out completely.

+This makes it necessary for the male to be involved.

+However, scientists verified that when Komodo babies are born, their genes aren’t the exact same genes as their mother.

+Also, they are devoid of any genetic problems.

+Scientists theorize that Komodo dragons developed the ability because it helps the species fend off extinction.

+If a volcano erupts, lava can kill all of the komodo dragons on an island.

+However, as long as one female eludes death, she can prolong the survival of the species.

+Luckily, Komodo dragons are vigorous swimmers.

+So the surviving female can plunge into the ocean and swim to another island.

+When she comes ashore, she can reproduce by herself.

+Over time, the genes within the population diverge.

+Then, the sparse population increases.

+Once again there is a surplus of lizards on one island.

+Scientists think that this may be how the lizards took over all of the islands in that area.

 ## List of word

 ashore, contradict, counterpart, devoid, diverge, elude, embryo, fend, fictitious, gazette, homogeneous, obstruct, plunge, prolong, publicize, sparse, surplus, theorize, verify, vigorous